-Works are in U.S. and international private collections and U.S. corporate collections in New York, Los Angeles, Paris, London, Miami, and more, through direct sales and and work with a Manhattan-based art consultancy.
+Works are in U.S. and international private collections and U.S. corporate collections in New York, Los Angeles, Paris, London, Miami, and more, through direct sales, gallery sales, on-line gallery sales, and a Manhattan-based art consultancy;

-Recent developments: Unsolicited invitation to show non-exclusively at the Robert Kidd Gallery (U.S., 2019); unsolicited nomination to the Spannocchia Artist Residency (Italy, Jan 2019); in discussions for non-exclusive US gallery representation (Jan 2019); invited to create and show two large-scale installations, with conceptual video and performance art, at a New York art fair (Nov 2018); placement of a large-scale text work in a corporate collection in Manhattan (Oct 2018); large-scale text oil painting to serious LA / NY collector (2017); three juried art selections to emerging art fairs in New York and London (2017).
-As of 2019, large text oils sell above five figures; other works sell between 2k and five figures.
+Recent developments: Unsolicited invitation to show non-exclusively at the Robert Kidd Gallery (U.S., 2019); unsolicited nomination to the Spannocchia Artist Residency (Italy, 2019); unsolicited invitation to be a featured guest artist (two installations, conceptual experiment, and performance art) at The Other Art Fair (TOAF) New York (U.S., 2018); placement of a large-scale text work in a corporate collection in Manhattan (2018); direct sale of a large-scale text oil painting to a prominent LA / NY collector (2017); three juried art selections to emerging art fairs in New York and London (2017).
+As of mid-2019, large-scale oils sell above five figures; mid-size oils sell at $10k; drawings and media works sell accordingly.

 As a lawyer-artist-creative I handle all of my own transactions, negotiations, and protection of my IP and my artist rights.
-Average acquisition price has increased from $750 (2014) to $3.5k (2015) to $10k + (2019).
-Serious collectors have started acquiring my oils (2017, 2018, 2019); Collectors place a growing number of my works in art vaults rather than on walls (2018); I’ve been invited to show installations in New York that have attracted art critic and academic attention (2018).
+Average acquisition price has increased from $750 (2014) to $3.5k (2015) to $10k for large works (2019).
+Serious collectors have started acquiring my oils (2017, 2018, 2019), and collectors place a growing number of my works in their long-run art vaults rather than on their walls (2018).
+Finally, my works have begun to attract a modest degree of art critic and academic attention (2018, 2019).